toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 Caption in the filenames of images can be loaded, but edited captions can only be saved in the form of text files.

 ## Installation
+### Extensions tab on WebUI
+Copy `https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor.git` into "Install from URL" tab.

+Also, if you see this extension listed, you can install from "Available" tab with a single click.

+### Install Manually
 To install, clone the repository into the `extensions` directory and restart the web UI.

 On the web UI directory, run the following command to install: